 Sunglasses Frame Design

-The frame of any sunglasses is the main design and there is a wide variety to choose from. including oversized frames to frames that allow for large lenses with thin arms.
+The frame is the main design feature and there is a wide variety to choose from.
+These include oversized frames to frames that allow for large lenses with thin arms.

 Tint and Color of the Lens